ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Desktop applications

-[IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) is the official desktop client for IPFS.
+[IPFS Desktop](https://github.com/ipfs/ipfs-desktop) is the official desktop client for IPFS.
 It comes with a built-in IPFS node that lets you pin files and gives you a link to share them.
 This is generally seen as the easiest point-of-entry into the IPFS ecosystem.

 The [Brave](https://brave.com/) web browser has [built-in IPFS support](https://brave.com/ipfs-support/).
 It uses the same IPFS implementation as IPFS Desktop and resolves `ipfs://{cid}` addresses out-of-the-box.

-[Arbore](https://arbo.re) Arbore is a free and open-source file-sharing application that enables you to send your pictures, documents, files to your contacts privately and without limits.
+[Arbore](https://arbo.re) is a free and open-source file-sharing application that enables you to send your pictures, documents, and files to your contacts privately and without limits.

-### Share your files or sell copies of it
+### Share your files

-[Enzypt.io](https://enzypt.io) lets you sell files or simply get a link to share.

-[FileNation](https://github.com/FileNation/FileNation) is an alternative if you only want to share.
+[FileNation](https://github.com/FileNation/FileNation) is an open-source tool for sharing files using IPFS.

 ### Dead drop

-A [dead drop](https://deaddrops.com/) is a drive or another storage device that is physically immobilized in a public location for people to pick-up and deposit files.
+A [dead drop](https://deaddrops.com/) is a drive or another storage device that is physically immobilized in a public location for people to pick up and deposit files.
 There is now an IPFS version, thanks to the [IPFS Dead Drop project](https://github.com/c-base/ipfs-deaddrop).

 ## Collaborate